Aisuluu Tynybekova: 2016 Rio Olympics

 Aisuluu was a medal prospect for her country at the Rio Games.
 She defeated Joice Silva in round of 16 and Petra Olli in round of 8 before losing to Valeria Koblova in the semi-final.
 She got her chance to win bronze medal but lost to Sakshi Malik.

 2020

 In 2020, she won the gold medal in the women's 62 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.

 2021

 In 2021, she won the gold medal in her event at the 2021 Poland Open held in Warsaw, Poland.

 Aisuluu Tynybekova takes Silver Medal in the women's 62 kg, becoming the first-ever woman from Kyrgyzstan to win a silver medal at the Olympic Games.

 2022

 In 2022, she competed at the Yasar Dogu Tournament held in Istanbul, Turkey.
 She won the gold medal in the 62 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.
 She lost her bronze medal match in the 62 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

 2023

-She won the gold medal in her event at the 2023 Ibrahim Moustafa Tournament held in Alexandria, Egypt.
+Tynybekova won the gold medal in her event at the 2023 Ibrahim Moustafa Tournament held in Alexandria, Egypt.
+In June, Tynybekova lost to Russia's Alina Kasabieva at Poddubny wrestling league 5 held in Vladikavkaz, Russia.

+She won one of the bronze medals in the women's 62 kg event at the 2022 Asian Games held in Hangzhou, China.

+2024

+Tynybekova won one of the bronze medals in the women's 62 kg event at the 2024 Summer Olympics in Paris, France.
+She defeated Pürevdorjiin Orkhon of Mongolia in her bronze medal match.